tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 To summarize what we learned so far:

 - The time of pre-fill is quadratically dependent on the sequence length.
 As the prefill size grows, it will occupy an increasingly big percentage of the request processing time.
-- The time of decoding is dependent linearly, but this dependency is progressive, only kicking in at larger sequence lengths or batch sizes—when the KV cache becomes a substantial percentage of the total loaded data (alongside the model).
+- The time used for generating a single tokens grows linearly as loading the KV cache becomes a substantial percentage of the total loaded data for long sequences (alongside the model parameters).
-- Since the cost of generating a single token is basically the cost of loading the model weights once from global memory, this cost should grow linearly with the number of generated tokens.
+- Since the time of generating a single token is can be well approximated by cost of loading the model weights once from global memory, this time grows linearly with the number of generated tokens.

 What should be apparent from the description above is that estimating a FAIR price for the input tokens is a non-trivial task.
 Increased input quadratically increases the cost of prefill, but for standard use cases, prefill is only a minority of the time GPU spent on processing the request.
 Then, depending on the batch size and context length and the proportion of these two to the model size, it will affect the throughput.